ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 ---------------------

-When you’re designing a research question, it’s important to consider both if race, ethnicity, and/or ancestry are relevant, and, if so, what the casual pathways might be.
+When you’re designing a research question, it’s important to consider both if race, ethnicity, and/or ancestry are relevant, and, if so, what the causal pathways might be.
 Spending time considering the causal pathways will help you consider what exactly you are investigating and might identify more relevant proxy measures.

+First, let’s consider this hypothetical research question: how much would expanding access to clean water impact diarrhea rates in Nigeria?

+Is race, ethnicity, and/or ancestry relevant here?
+Race/ethnicity are a much less common marker used in disease measurement in Nigeria, compared to the US.
+We don't have any data to indicate that race, ethnicity, or ancestry impact diarrhea rates, or rates of access to clean water.
+Therefore, in this example we might choose NOT to include race.

-To work through this example, let’s consider a starting research question: how will the rates of cardiovascular disease (CVD) change over the next 5 years in the US?
+For the rest of this section, let’s consider a different research question: how will the rates of cardiovascular disease (CVD) change over the next 5 years in the US?

 First, let’s consider if including race, ethnicity, and/or ancestry is relevant to the research question.
-It’s commonly known that CVD rates vary with race, and that race demographics are changing within the US.
+It’s commonly known that CVD rates vary with race, and that racial demographics are changing within the US.
 Understanding how different groups’ CVD rates are changing differently might lead us to make a better forecast for the future.
 So, it seems relevant to include race here.